RIKEN-RCCS/lens3/v2/doc/user-guide.md

   READY and DISABLED is by actions by an administrator or some expiration conditions.
 The causes of a transition include disabling a user account, making a pool offline, or an expiry of a pool.
-- __SUSPENED__ indicates a pool is temporarily unusable by server busyness.
+- __SUSPENDED__ indicates a pool is temporarily unusable by server busyness.
 It needs several minutes for a cease of the condition.
 - __INOPERABLE__ indicates an error state and a pool is permanently unusable.
 Mainly, it means it has failed to start a backend.
 This pool cannot be used and should be removed.

-Deletions of buckets and secrets are accepted during the suspension state of a pool, because they are intenal actions in Lens3.
+Deletions of buckets and secrets are accepted during the suspension state of a pool, because they are internal actions in Lens3.
 In contrast, additions of buckets and secrets are rejected.

 ## Restrictions of Lens3

 ### No Bucket Operations

-Lens3 does not accept any bucket operations: creation, deletion, and listing.
-Buckets can only be managed by Registrar.
-Specifically, a bucket creation request will fail because the request (applying to the root path) is not forwarded to a MinIO instance.
-A bucket deletion will succeed, but it makes the states of Lens3 and a MinIO instance inconsistent.
-Bucket listing also fails because a request is not forwarded.

-Note: Lens3 manages a run of a MinIO instance and stops the instance when it becomes idle.
-At restarting a MinIO instance, Lens3 tries to restore the state of buckets and that results in a deleted bucket to be recreated.
+Lens3 assumes buckets are only managed by Registrar.
+It rejects bucket operations, creation and listing.
+Specifically, creation and listing requests will fail because they won't be forwarded to a backend.
+In contrast, it accepts bucket deletion.
+The S3 delete bucket operation will be forwarded to a backend, and it will succeed.

+### No Bucket Deletion

+Lens3 Registrar never deletes buckets in the backend.
+Lens3 just removes them from the namespace.

+On the other hand, a user can delete a bucket via the S3 delete bucket operation.
+However, the deleted status is not reflected in Lens3.
+That causes the bucket will be re-created with empty contents at the next start of a backend.
+Note that Lens3 tries to make the existence of buckets in sync with a backend, at starting a backend.

 ### Bucket Naming Restrictions

 Bucket names must be in lowercase alphanums and "-" (minus).
-Lens3 rejects "." (dot) and "_" (underscore).
-In addition, Lens3 bans names "aws", "amazon", "minio" and the names that begin with "goog" and "g00g".
+Especially, they can't include "." (dot) and "_" (underscore).
+Lens3 rejects all numerals.
+Lens3 also rejects names "aws", "amazon", "minio" and the names that begin with "goog" and "g00g".

 ### No Control on File and Bucket Properties